 The non-employee directors of the Board meet in executive session without management, as appropriate.
-The Lead Independent Director presides over executive sessions.
+The Lead Independent Director chairs meetings of the independent directors in executive sessions.
 Directors may be contacted as a group, by Committee or individually, and the Chairman, Lead Independent Director or the non-employee directors as a group may be contacted on an anonymous and/or confidential basis by addressing a letter to Federal Signal Corporation, 1415 West 22nd Street, Suite 1100, Oak Brook, IL 60523, Attn: Corporate Secretary.
 These letters will be forwarded to the Chairman, Lead Independent Director or the non-employee directors as designated in the letter.
 We encourage our directors to attend our Annual Meetings of Stockholders.
-All of our directors attended the 2017 Annual Meeting of Stockholders.
+With the exception of Messrs.
+Lowe and Miller, who were appointed as directors on February 18, 2019 and December 17, 2018, respectively, all directors who served in 2018 attended the 2018 Annual Meeting of Stockholders.